Elements of Design: Colour

-In this the final article in my elements of design series, we take a look at colour.
+In this article we take a look at the element of design, colour.
 Colour can be used with any of the other elements of design and with clever use, can create mood, meaning and uniformity.
 It is essential that a designer learn how to use the colour wheel to create colour relationships that are appropriate to the topic.
 Thankfully, these days there are many tools available that can help a designer to create appropriate colour palettes; however, an understanding of basic colour theory is still required to ensure quality and appropriate results.
 I’ll be reviewing these tools in a future article but for now, lets begin with the foundations of colour use.

 The Colour Wheel